derbyjs/derby/index.md

 ### Queries

 Models have access to a rich, chainable query interface.
-Queries enable a more versatile approach than Paths (see above) to subscribe to a group of data.
+Queries enable a more versatile approach than Paths (see above) to subscribe to a set of data.
 For example, with paths, it is not possible to specify a subscription to all users who are older than 25.
-Queries enable subscribing to a group of documents that satisfy some set of conditions.
+Queries enable subscribing to a set of documents that satisfy some set of conditions.

 > ### model.query` (namespace)`